SlavaGolubnichiy/Rise/README.md

 * Control device: keyboard with arrow keys

 ## How to play
-1. Run the game using Rise.exe file
-2. Use arrow keys on your keyboard to control the blue square (hereinafter - player)
+1. Use arrow keys on your keyboard to control the blue square (hereinafter - player)
-3. The goal is to avoid crashing player into red squares (hereinafter - enemies).
+2. The goal is to avoid crashing player into red squares (hereinafter - enemies).
 The goal is to score as many points as possible.
 Points are shown at the bottom left.